SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 Classes and structures in Swift have many similarities.
 Both have properties, methods, subscripts, initializers, use dot syntax, and so on.
-..
-XXX Also, both can do abstraction via protocols
 As a result,
 it can be hard to know when to use classes and when to use structures for the building blocks of your program.
-The fundamental difference between structures and classes is that structures are value types
+The fundamental difference between structures and classes is that structures are value types whereas classes are reference types, as introduced in :ref:`Structures_StructuresAreValueTypes` and :ref:`Classes_ClassesAreReferenceTypes`.

 ..
+XXX Also, both can do abstraction via protocols

-XXX what about enums? they're value types too whereas classes are reference types, as introduced in :ref:`Structures_StructuresAreValueTypes` and :ref:`Classes_ClassesAreReferenceTypes`.
+..
+XXX Difference between... what about enums? they're value types too

 ..
 XXX Reword "it can be hard"